ailabspace/turtlebot2-noetic/teleop.md

 - Teleop Turtlebot with wireless controller

   - Run the following two commands on separate terminals.
+    - In the case of ROS MM environment, the turlebot_bringup should be executed on the machine where the Kobuki will be connected, i.e. the Turtlebot.
+The ps3_teleop.launch should be executed on the machine where the joystick will be connected.

   ``` bash
   roslaunch turtlebot_bringup minimal.launch